-We are aware that tourism can have a negative, as well as a positive impact on the environment and local communities.
+We are aware that tourism can have both a negative, and a positive impact on the environment and local communities.
 In The Gambia, we strive to ensure, as in all our destinations, that the effect we have is a positive one.

 We believe that when we travel, we are ambassadors for our own country.
 We should respect other cultures and religions and behave in a manner that encourages others to respect us.